Hetsh/ue-mod-unpack/README.md

 # ue-zlib-inflate
-Script for decompressing .z files from Unreal Engine, specifically ARK Mods.
+Bash script for decompressing .z files from Unreal Engine.
+Desigend and tested with ARK mods.